 We tried to establish a minimal test, respectful of time.
 A test that takes a lot of time is testing for a candidate’s ability to leverage and tolerate non-working time for work.
 This is bad.
 Our industry is crunching our candidates before they even get through the door.

 Many audio people have their own gear, and have invested significant discretionary income in accumulating a huge library of sounds, microphones, synthesizers, plugins, etc. Any test that allows candidates to use these resources is testing for that economic privilege.

 This is why we reached out to Pro Sound Effects.
 A candidate’s ability to pull compelling content out of a library is absolutely relevant to their everyday work experience, and we wanted to level out the inherent economic factors pervasive in game audio testing.
-We talked through some of these issues with their Licensing Manager, Jeremy Siegel.
+We talked through some of these issues with their Licensing Director, Jeremy Siegel.
 Soon, it was clear PSE would be a great partner because they share our values of promoting equitable industry practices.